 "I didn't happen to meet him quite by chance roaming aimlessly in Central Park, if you really must know." - the nameless protagonist, from "Big Button," published in Sou'wester, Fall 2008.

 "Why did he ever mix me up with that model?
 The woman is just never satisfied." - Peter, from "Chrome," published in AGNI, 2005.

 "He keeps me busy, he does.
 I'm already the fourth grade teacher at the school and run the puppet shows besides, and now, apparently, I have my own chapter of his recently completed novel.
 It is a bit wearing on me, might I say." - Judith, from "Undercurrents," published in Zone 3, Spring 2015.

 "I think he was the one who helped inspire some of my famous lists.
 I keep records of things: mostly wants and desires.
 But I am not a selfish person, and I'm sure Mr. Levens will back me up on that." - Margie, from "Realistic Situations," published in Yemassee, Spring 2017.

 "Never heard of him.
 And I do get around." - Krystal, from "Meet Krystal," published in Sou'wester, Spring 2012.

 Joseph Levens is a fiction writer, living in Smithtown, New York.
 He founded The Summerset Review in 2002—a literary journal of prose and poetry—and continues to edit it and publish it quarterly with the help of several generous, talented, and passionate volunteers.
 Work of his has appeared in many literary magazines and won some notable awards.
-His short story collection was finalist in the Bakeless Prize and the annual contest at Autumn House Press.
-He has recently completed a first novel, as one of his characters above points out.
+One of his short story collections was finalist in the Bakeless Prize and the annual contest at Autumn House Press.
+He has completed a first novel and a sequel is underway.
 You can contact him at editor (at) summersetreview.org.